-The PJ is currently enforcing recapture/resale provisions for projects covered under previous plans; however, the City of Salem is not carrying out homebuyer assistance with the 2022 allocation.
+The PJ is currently enforcing recapture/resale provisions for projects covered under previous plans; however, the City of Salem is carrying out homebuyer assistance via a down payment assistance award with a portion of the 2023 allocation.

 For owner-occupied rehabilitation projects, the after-rehab value will not exceed the HUD Homeownership Sales Price Limits.
 After-rehab value is established by utilizing the assessed value and adding the cost of rehabilitation of the home.